Bulgarian split squats for balance and stability

 1. Set your split stance narrow and high

-I’ve tried this myself, and here’s the trick: place your rear foot on a bench or box, but keep the stance shorter than you think.
-Most lifters step way too far forward, and then the load shifts onto the front quad.
-Suddenly, balance becomes a survival game.
-That’s not what we’re after.
-A narrower split keeps your center of mass right over the middle of the foot.
-For me, the rear toes at hip height or lower works best.
-Give that a shot.
+Place the rear foot on a bench or box, but keep the stance shorter than you think.
+Most lifters step too far forward, which shifts the load onto the front quad and makes balance a survival game.
+A narrower split keeps your center of mass over the middle of the foot.
+Try the rear toes at hip height or lower.

 2. How do you prevent falling forward?

 Lean back.
-Seriously, I mean it.
-Most people pitch forward toward that front knee, but you’ve got to fight that urge.
-Instead, I focus on driving my front heel into the floor until I feel my glute fire up.
-If you’re still tipping, grab a light dumbbell in each hand and hold them at your sides as counterweights.
+Seriously.
+The instinct is to pitch forward toward the front knee.
+Instead drive your front heel into the floor and feel the glute engage.
+If you're still tipping, grab a light dumbbell in each hand and hold them at your sides as counterweights.
 That external mass buys your nervous system a second to figure out the motor pattern.

 3. Control the descent like it owes you money

 Count to three on the way down.
-I've seen too many people wreck their balance with fast eccentrics—your brain just doesn't have time to adjust.
-So I slow it down, hit the bottom, and pause for a beat.
-Instantly, I feel more stable, and my glutes and hamstrings actually do their job instead of my quads taking over everything.
+Fast eccentrics wreck balance because your brain doesn't have time to adjust.
+Slow it down, hit the bottom, and pause for a beat.
+You'll instantly feel more stable and your glutes and hamstrings will actually do their job instead of the quad doing everything.
 Speed comes later.

 4. Ditch the back leg support when you're ready

-Once you can nail a steady split squat without wobbling, try the floor slide version.
-I put my rear foot on a towel and let it drift back as I descend.
+Once you can hold a steady split squat with no wobble, try a floor slide version.
+Place the rear foot on a towel or slider and let it drift back as you descend.
 That instability forces the stabilizers to fire harder.
-I do sets of 8 slow reps each side before adding weight again.
-Balance is a skill you build, not something you're born with.
+Do sets of 8 slow reps each side before adding weight again.
+Balance is a skill, not a gift.

 Common Mistakes